bitshares/bitshares.github.io-old/_posts/en/2015-06-08-lessons-learned-from-bitshares-0.x.md

 Under BitShares 2.0, a new websocket-based API eliminates polling and provides a far more efficient way to synchronize thousands of users to a single server.

-###  Keep Domain Name Pricing Simple

-Early versions of BitShares DNS system had plans for a complex auction system for allocating domain names and eliminating squatting.
-After many disucssions the conclusion is that the problem with domain names isn't the squatting, it is the complexity and non-standardization of purchasing quality names.

-Under BitShares 2.0 accounts are transferrable and use a simple pricing structure that can be adjusted by stakeholders to account for changing market conditions.